Skip to main content

 LiquiSonic® in the gas scrubber process (example: phosgene gas scrubber)

-In the production of many plastics, phosgene serves as a starting material.
-In case of an emergency, the excess gas is directed into an emergency gas scrubber, where it is neutralized with caustic soda, resulting in the salts sodium chloride (NaCl) and sodium carbonate (Na2CO3) are produced.
-To ensure all phosgene is absorbed, the concentration of caustic soda must be maintained in the range of maximum absorption.
+In the production of many plastics, phosgene serves as a raw material.
+In the event of an emergency, the excess gas is directed into emergency gas scrubbers, where it is neutralized with caustic soda, producing the salts sodium chloride (NaCl) and sodium carbonate (Na2CO3) are formed.
+To ensure that all phosgene is absorbed, the concentration of caustic soda must be maintained in the range of greatest absorption.

 For this purpose, the concentrations of caustic soda and salt compounds must be strictly monitored.
-If the concentration of caustic soda is too low, phosgene is no longer sufficiently absorbed, posing a critical safety incident.
+If the concentration of caustic soda is too low, phosgene will no longer be sufficiently absorbed, posing a safety-critical incident.
 Re-dosing is necessary.

-In the case of a high salt concentration in the solution, crystallization must be avoided.
+In the case of too high a salt concentration in the solution, crystallization must be avoided.
 This requires precise inline measurement with real-time data.

-Precise inline measurements as well as automatic re-dosing are easily achievable with LiquiSonic® feasible.
+Precise inline measurements as well as automatic re-dosing are easily implemented with LiquiSonic® implementable.

 Installation of the measuring technology

-The LiquiSonic® pipe and immersion sensors can be easily installed directly in the main line.
+The LiquiSonic® pipe and immersion sensors can be easily installed directly into the main line.
 An additional bypass is not necessary.
-A common installation site is in the circulation loop.
-The LiquiSonic® Controller 40 is connected with the LiquiSonic® sensor and the measuring unit for the second physical quantity (conductivity).
-The real-time measurement values can be transmitted to the process control system via various interfaces such as Profibus DP or Modbus TCP.
+A typical installation site is located in the circulation loop.
+The LiquiSonic® Controller 40 is connected with the LiquiSonic® sensor as well as the measuring unit for the second physical quantity (conductivity).
+The real-time measurement values can be transmitted to the process control system via various interfaces - such as Profibus DP or Modbus TCP.

 Typical measurement range: